itsAdityaDubey/architecture_api/README.md

-# stplayer API
+#  API
-CRUD API for stPlayer DB
+CRUD API for  DB